 Chief Inspector of Factories (Retd.), Delhi

+Factories Act is one of the most elaborated Labour Law Acts in India.
 Retd.
-Chief Inspector of Factories, Delhi, Mr Bhasin answers queries related to Factories Act.
+Chief Inspector of Factories, Delhi, Mr Bhasin answers queries related to this Act.
 He gives viable solutions to the related problems, gives appropriate answers to questions and queries related to the Act.

 Dr. S P S Khetal